holographxyz/holograph-protocol/README.md

 #### HolographRegistry.sol

 Registry is a central on-chain location where all Holograph data is stored.
 Registry keeps a record of all currently supported standards.
 New standards can be introduced and enabled as well.
-Any properly deployed Holographed contracts are also stored as reference.
-This allows for a definitive way to identify whether a smart contract is secure and properly Holographed.
-Verifying entities will be able to identify a Holographed contract to ensure the highest level of security and standards.
+Any properly deployed *Holographed* contracts are also stored as reference.
+This allows for a definitive way to identify whether a smart contract is secure and properly *Holographed*.
+Verifying entities will be able to identify a *Holographed* contract to ensure the highest level of security and standards.

 #### HolographBridge.sol

 This contract is contains the code is responsible for the all the bridge out and bridge in logic required to enable bridging.
-Bridge is a universal smart contract that functions as the primary entry and exit point for any Holographed tokens to and from all supported blockchains.
+Bridge is a universal smart contract that functions as the primary entry and exit point for any *Holographed* tokens to and from all supported blockchains.
 Bridge validates and ensures integrity and standard enforcement for every Bridge-In and Bridge-Out request.
 Additionally, Bridge implements a universal standard for sending tokens across blockchains by abstracting away complexities into sub-modules that remove the burden of management for developers.
 This allows for simple one-click/one-transaction native gas token payment-based interactions for all bridge requests.

 #### HolographOperator.sol